Addepar: Management transition

-In 2013, Addepar hired a head of sales from Advent (Black Diamond).
-During 2013, Addepar's primary competitors Black Diamond, Tamarac and Orion "pulled away in the battle for RIA market share, with each of the brands adding about 50% to their asset administration totals".
-In 2013, Addepar sought to transition out of start-up mode, replacing Lonsdale with new CEO Eric Poirier previously of Palantir and hiring a COO to start building out the company's management.
+In 2013, Addepar sought to transition out of start-up mode, replacing Lonsdale and Michael Paulus with new CEO Eric Poirier previously of Palantir and hiring a COO to start building out the company's management.

 Funding and expansion

 In 2017, Addepar received a $140 million round of funding from Valor Equity Partners.
 The same year, Addepar partnered with Morgan Stanley, providing software that consolidated information and tailored reporting about the assets of high net-worth Morgan Stanley clients.

 In May 2017, Addepar acquired AltX, a machine learning platform aimed at alternative investments.

-In 2019, Addepar hired six new executives to the company's team and launched a mobile app for its portfolio management software.
+In 2019, Addepar launched a mobile app for its portfolio management software.